Yu Guangyuan

 Yu Guangyuan (于光遠 (Yú Guāngyuǎn); born as 郁鐘正; pinyin: Yù Zhōngzhèng; 5 July 1915 – 23 September 2013) was a Chinese economist, philosopher, and a senior official of the People's Republic of China.
-Yu was recognized as one of the first proponents of the socialist market-oriented economic system in China and the theory of "the Primary Stage of Socialism".
+Yu was recognized as one of the first proponents of the reform and opening up in China and the theory of "the Primary Stage of Socialism".
 He was a close adviser of and speech-writer for the Chinese leader Deng Xiaoping.

 Yu was a senior member of the Political Research Office of the State Council, a deputy president of the Chinese Academy of Social Sciences and a deputy director of the State Science and Technology Commission of the State Council.